PAC-Bayesian High Dimensional Bipartite Ranking: Conclusion

 \section{Conclusion}

 We study in the present paper the problem of bipartite ranking in its theoretical and algorithmic aspects, in a high-dimensional setting through the PAC-Bayesian approach.
 Our model is nonlinear and assumes a sparse additive representation of the optimal scoring function.
 We propose an estimator based on the Gibbs pseudo-posterior distribution, and derive oracle inequalities in probability under the sparsity assumption, \ie, with terms involving the intrinsic dimension instead of the ambient dimension $d$.
 Under minimal assumption, we recover classical rates of convergence $\mathcal{O}(n^{-1/2})$.
-On a Sobolev ellipsoid with regularity $\tau$ and under a margin assumption of parameter $\alpha$, we obtain the minimax rate of convergence A salient fact is that our results significantly extend previous works \citep{CRICML}, in that our inequalities hold in probability (instead of inequalities in expectation).
+On a Sobolev ellipsoid with regularity $\tau$ and under a margin assumption of parameter $\alpha$, we obtain the minimax rate of convergence $\mathcal{O}\left(n^{\frac{-(1+\tau(1+\alpha))}{1+(2+\alpha)\tau}}\right).$ A salient fact is that our results significantly extend previous works \citep{CRICML}, in that our inequalities hold in probability (instead of inequalities in expectation).
+A summary of all our theoretical claims is presented in \autoref{tablesummary}.

 Next, we propose an implementation of the PAC-Bayesian estimators through a transdimensional MCMC.
 Its performance on synthetic and real-life datasets competes with other nonlinear ranking algorithms.
-In conclusion, the main contributions of this paper are a nonlinear procedure with provable minimax rates and an performant implemented approximation for the bipartite ranking problem.
+In conclusion, the main contributions of this paper are a nonlinear procedure with provable minimax rates and an efficient implemented approximation for the bipartite ranking problem.